Leoš Kalvoda

 Leoš Kalvoda (born 26 March 1958) is a Czech football manager and former player.
 He is currently the manager of MFK Frýdek-Místek in the Czech First League.

 As a player, he played in the Czechoslovak First League for Sigma Olomouc.
-As a manager, he has had a number of clubs, including spells in the Gambrinus liga with Sigma Olomouc and Hradec Králové.
+As a manager, he has had a number of clubs, including spells in the Czech First League with Sigma Olomouc and Hradec Králové.
 Arguably his greatest achievement to date is winning the Slovak Super Liga in 2002 with Slovak side Žilina.

 Playing career

 As a player, Kalvoda could play as either a defender or midfielder.
 During the 1980s he played for Sigma Olomouc in the Czechoslovak First League, scoring 17 goals in 180 league matches.

 Management career

 First League and European football

-Kalvoda took over as manager of Sigma Olomouc towards the end of the 1999–2000 Gambrinus liga season.
+Kalvoda took over as manager of Sigma Olomouc towards the end of the 1999–2000 Czech First League season.
 In his first full season with the club, Sigma finished third in the league and qualified for the following season's UEFA Cup.
 However the club lost in the first round against Spanish side Celta de Vigo.
-Following an indifferent start to the 2001–02 Gambrinus liga league campaign, with the club 13th after 11 games, Kalvoda resigned as manager in October 2001.
+Following an indifferent start to the 2001–02 Czech First League league campaign, with the club 13th after 11 games, Kalvoda resigned as manager in October 2001.

 Kalvoda joined Slovak side Žilina as manager in January 2002, leading the club to their first-ever league title in the 2001–02 Slovak Superliga.
 The club subsequently played in the UEFA Champions League but lost to Swiss club FC Basel in the second qualifying round, resulting in Kalvoda's dismissal.

 He went on to Hradec Králové in December 2002, a club who were lying in penultimate place in the Gambrinus liga.
 He arrived as the club's new manager, replacing Petr Uličný and signed a deal lasting until June 2004.
 Hradec were relegated in May 2003 at the end of the league season.